 - Private parties such as anniversaries, birthdays, wedding receptions.

 - Civic or community organization events sponsored by a parishioner who is a member of the organization and who will be in attendance and will accept responsibility for the rental and other established procedures.
 The organization must be from Georgetown County and must be charitable or non-profit.
-A parishioner cannot sponsor any political or for-profit events in the Parish Life Center and Founders Hal
+A parishioner cannot sponsor any political or for-profit events in the Founders Hal

-Parishioners who rent the Founders Hall (125 people or less) or the Fellowship Hall (over 125 people) for events outlined in #3 under Priority Use will pay the following fee:
+Parishioners who rent the Founders Hall (100 people or less) for events outlined in #3 under Priority Use will pay the following fee:

 Insurance is required by the Diocese.
 Further information is available in the Insurance section..

-A deposit of $250 for Fellowship Hall and the full amount of $150 for Founders Hall are required when the event is approved by the PLC Oversight Committee.
+A deposit of $150 for Founders Hall are required when the event is approved by the PLC Oversight Committee.
 At that time, the parishioner will also sign a Rental Agreement.
 Remaining fees are due 15 days in advance of the event.

 7:00 am – 11:00 pm

 7:00 am – 4:30 pm and 7:00 pm – 12:30 am

 12:00 pm (noon) – 11:00 pm

 If an event has to be cancelled, please notify the church office as soon as possible.
 Other groups may be on a waiting list to use the facilities.